-Click the Apply Defaults button to reset the unit's settings to the factory defaults, except for the network IP address, gateway, netmask, and WLAN settings.
-For a complete list of the default settings, see Default Settings on page 70.
+- Click the Apply Defaults button to reset the unit's settings to the factory defaults, except for the network IP address, gateway, netmask, and WLAN settings.
+For a complete list of the default settings, see Default Settings. - 2.
+Click Yes to confirm application of factory settings or click No to cancel.